enthought/mayavi/docs/source/mayavi/mlab_running_scripts.rst

 Note that as far as Mayavi is concerned, it chooses the appropriate toolkit using the ``ETS_TOOLKIT`` environment variable.
-If this is not set, the supported toolkits are tried in some order until one succeeds.
+If this is not set, the supported toolkits are tried in a version-dependent order until one succeeds.
 With recent releases of traitsui_, the default is Qt.
 The possible options for ``ETS_TOOLKIT`` are:

- - `qt4`: to use the Qt library,
+ - `qt4`: to use the Qt backend (either PySide or PyQt4),
  - `wx`: to use wxPython,
  - `null`: to use no UI toolkit.